athulpg007/AMAT/README.md

 # AMAT

-Aerocapture Mission Analysis Tool (AMAT) is designed to provide rapid mission analysis capability for aerocapture mission concepts to the planetary science community.
+Aerocapture Mission Analysis Tool (AMAT) is designed to provide rapid mission analysis capability for aerocapture and Entry, Descent, and Landing (EDL) mission concepts to the planetary science community.

 See [AMAT documentation](https://amat.readthedocs.io) for more details.

 ## Capabilities

 AMAT allows the user to perform low-fidelity broad sweep parametric studies; as well as high fidelity Monte Carlo simulations to quantify aerocapture performance.
-AMAT supports analysis for all atmosphere-bearing destinations in the Solar System except Jupiter and Saturn where aerocapture is not feasible in the near-future.
+AMAT supports analysis for all atmosphere-bearing destinations in the Solar System: Venus, Earth, Mars, Jupiter, Saturn, Titan, Uranus, and Neptune.

 ### Venus Aerocapture Trajectories
 ![Venus Aerocapture Trajectory and Heating](https://raw.githubusercontent.com/athulpg007/AMAT/master/plots/a1.png)